ethereum-optimism/design-docs/solidity/interface-gen-tool.md

 - No pseudo-constructor support: The OP Stack codebase heavily relies on pseudo-constructors for type-safe constructor argument passing, which are not supported by this method.
 - Unnecessary custom error replication: The generated interfaces include custom errors from the contract file, which is not relevant or necessary for our use case and cannot be optionally omitted.
 - Interface Name: The name of the generated interface class is not customizable and is currently hardcoded to be the same as the contract name.
 This does not allow for a clear distinction between interfaces and contracts.
+- No support for importing of Libraries, Types, Events, Errors etc, they are just re-generated.
+- Contract types are turned into address types.
+- No support for File-level defined types in generated interfaces.

 These limitations make this approach suboptimal for our specific needs in the OP Stack codebase.
 Developers still have to manually review and update interfaces after they are generated.